MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure.zh-cn/Instructions/Labs/LAB_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 ### <a name="scenario"></a>场景

-需要确保现有 Active Directory 环境已为 Azure AD 集成做好准备。 因此，将运行 IdFix 工具，然后确保 Active Directory 用户的 UPN 与 Azure AD 租户的自定义域名匹配。
+You need to ensure that your existing Active Directory environment is ready for Azure AD integration.
+Therefore, you'll run the IdFix tool, and then ensure that the UPNs of the Active Directory users match the Azure AD tenant's custom domain name.

 此练习的主要任务是：